Nia-Cao/emmVRC-Server/README.md

     No need for VRC+ to favourite avatars.
 All that crappy (required) decision is doing is pushing people to less savoury mods

+    emmVRC mod itself still checks for VRC+ and I will not be patching that out, server doesn't care though.

     emmVRC import feature using bot, just enter your user id and PIN and your favs are transferred over and pin created.
         -May result in a ban from emmVRC.
         -emmVRC being behind Cloudflare has put a stop to that one, easier to write a patch to dump avatar data as JSON